Compare two cars

 Verdict

-Volvo appears just a bit more reliable, although the difference is truly marginal.
+SAAB appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, 9-3 offers slightly better overall protection and takes the lead.
-It all continues in the same direction, with SAAB being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with SAAB outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-No mistake, whatever you decide here, but I'd still go for the Volvo.
+It's really tough to make a final decision here, but if I'd need to, I'd say SAAB.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Follow us